julioacontreras/sintra/README.md

 ## Why?

-Is a collection micro services to create a scalable application service.
+Can create choose the services you need to create your application.

 ##